Chimera-tools/ChimPipe/docs/source/manual.rst

 	-a|--annotation annotation.gtf – Reference genome annotation file in GTF format.
 The transcriptome index has to be in the same directory as the annotation.

-**Optional arguments.** Please do ``ChimPipe.sh -h or --help`` to see a short help with the most used.
-You can also do ``ChimPipe.sh --full-help`` to see the full usage information.
+**Optional arguments.** Please do ``ChimPipe.sh -h or --help`` to see a short help with the main options.
+You can also do ``ChimPipe.sh --full-help`` to see the all the possible options.

 .. tip:: If your machine has more than one CPU it is recommended to run ChimPipe with multiple threads (at least 4).
 It will speed up the mapping steps a lot.
 Use the option ``-t|--threads <threads>``, where **threads** is the number of CPUs available.

-.. note:: The pipeline is restartable.
-That means if ChimPipe fails at some point and you run it again, it will skip the already completed steps.
-You just need to make sure you remove the files generated in the step the pipeline failed.
+.. note:: The pipeline is restartable: this means that if ChimPipe fails and you run it again, it will skip the steps that have been already completed.
+You just need to make sure that you removed the files generated in the step where the pipeline failed.

 Output
 ======